About Us

 Founder and Director

-Sean has spent over a decade working in youth services, supporting young people affected by violence and trauma while working closely with criminal justice, social care, and health professionals.
-From running hyper-local centres in communities impacted by violence to developing hospital-based violence interruption services, Sean has always focused on creating practical solutions that make a difference.
+Sean has spent over a decade supporting young people affected by violence and trauma, working closely with criminal justice, social care, and health professionals.
+From running hyper-local centres in communities impacted by violence to developing hospital-based violence interruption services, his career has focused on creating practical solutions that make a difference.

 Today, he dedicates his time to supporting the professionals who work with young people, helping them feel confident, equipped, and supported to create positive change.